makinacorpus/makina-states/doc/ref/formulaes/services/dns/bind.rst

 - We separate logs in logical log files
 - Me manage the dns zones inside bind views
+- you must install bind tools prior to run (or run twice) to have all the tool neccessary to genrate tsig infos
 - The default view is named **net**
 - We can manage
 - Idea is